 Figure 88.
-Timing Diagram Showing Program Register Write Cycle
+Program Register Write Cycle Timing Diagram

-For a read cycle, the next eight bits (bits[7:0]) in the SDI are don't care bits.
-SDO outputs the 8-bit data from the addressed register during these eight clocks, in MSB-first fashion.
+For a read cycle, the next eight bits (bits 7-0) on SDI are don't care bits and SDO stays low.
+From the 16th SCLK falling edge and onwards, SDO outputs the 8-bit data from the addressed register during the next eight clocks, in MSB-first fashion.
 A typical timing diagram for a program register read cycle is shown in Figure 89.